sitempels/Inception/README.md

 - **Docker network** connecting all containers
 - **Domain name** configuration (login.42.fr pointing to local IP)

-All these services run in dedicated containers and follow Docker best pratices.
+All these services run in dedicated containers and follow Docker best practices.
 /add link to dev doc

 ## Instructions